takosenpai2687/doodle-jump/README.md

+# Recent Update

+### 2022.10.5 Major Update: Fixed bugs for smaller screens.
+Now doodler behaves the same on all screens!

 # Introduction

 _Doodle Jump_ (https://en.wikipedia.org/wiki/Doodle_Jump) is a platforming video game, popular on multiple platforms for many years.
 It was initially developed and published by American studio Lima Sky.